gitsome/terrain/README.md

 ## Dependencies

-You will need NodeJS which ships with NPM.
+You will need NodeJS installed which ships with NPM.

+## Startup

 Once you have NodeJS and NPM run the following command within the `terrain-react-app` directory:
 ```bash
 cd terrain-react-app
 npm run start
 ```

 That will install dependencies, start watches on files, and server the application locally ( typically localhost:3000 ).

+## Build for Deployment

 To run a build which will generate the production `build` directory that can then be dropped into a static server, you will need to do two things: